Cost

 Is it cheap enough to be everywhere?

-The Single Question:
+The One Question:

 Is it cheap enough to be everywhere?